MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-payment-terms.md

 > [!TIP]
 > In the base version of [!INCLUDE [prod_short](includes/prod_short.md)], payment terms with partial payments are not supported.
 Instead, you must use the prepayments functionality.
 For more information, see [Set Up Prepayments](finance-set-up-prepayments.md).
 >
-> In certain countries, you *can* set up payment terms with partial payments.
-To learn if this capability is supported in your country, see the **Local Functionality** section in the navigation pane on the left side of a [Microsoft Learn](about-localization.md) article.
+> In certain countries/regions, you *can* set up payment terms with partial payments.
+To learn if this capability is supported in your country/region, see the **Local Functionality** section in the navigation pane on the left side of a [Microsoft Learn](about-localization.md) article.

-## <a name="see-also"></a>See Also
+## See Also

 [Set Up Payment Methods](finance-payment-methods.md)
 [Set Up Prepayments](finance-set-up-prepayments.md)